sultanmyrza/noontalk-php-scripts/README.md

 # Noon Talk PHP Script

-This PHP script handles push notifications for the Noon Talk application.
+This PHP script handles push notifications for the Noon Talk application using [Expo's Push Notification Service](https://docs.expo.dev/push-notifications/sending-notifications/).
 Below are instructions on how to run the server and test it using the provided curl commands.

 ## Running the Server